 1. Introduction

 Randomised controlled trials (RCTs) are the gold standard for evaluating the effectiveness and safety of healthcare interventions (Kunz et al, 2007).
-They often require substantial amounts of public funds, but nevertheless around half of RCTs fail to reach their recruitment target within the original timescale and budget of the study (Walters et al. 2017).
+They often require substantial amounts of public funds, but around half fail to reach their recruitment target within their original timescale and budget (Walters et al. 2017).
 Poor recruitment can lead to underpowered studies that can increase the risk of not implementing an effective intervention.
 This raises ethical concerns about the involvement of participants in RCTs and can lead to a trial being extended which increases costs (Treweek et al. 2013).

-In our experience, setting up hospital sites to recruit into multi-centre RCTs usually requires an initial contact meeting between the Trial Co-ordinator and hospital staff to prepare to submit for local governance approval to undertake the trial.
-At the initial contact meeting the following is typically discussed: i) the trial rationale and design; ii) assessment of feasibility and capacity of the site to deliver the trial; and iii) preparing submission for local approval.
-This is followed by a site initiation visit (SIV) around the time of local approval when hospital staff are trained in trial procedures and checks are made to ensure that the necessary practical and governance arrangements are in place to start the trial.
+In our experience, setting up hospital sites to recruit into multi-centre RCTs usually requires an initial contact meeting between the Trial Co-ordinator (TC) and hospital staff to discuss: i) the trial rationale and design; ii) assessment of feasibility and capacity of the site to deliver the trial; and iii) the submission for local governance approval to undertake the trial.
+This is followed by a site initiation visit (SIV), which is often conducted on-site (face-to-face), during which hospital staff are trained in trial procedures and checks are made to ensure that the necessary practical and governance arrangements are in place to start the trial.

-It can be considered important depending on the complexity of a trial to undertake on-site (face-to-face) SIVs because of the training and checks that are required to ensure the effective delivery of the trial and safety of trial participants before the trial commences.
-We have often conducted the initial contact meeting on-site; although it could be done remotely (via telephone/videoconference).
-The potential benefit of both meetings being on-site is to help foster rapport and a positive relationship between the trial team and site staff.
-This could expedite the timeliness with which sites are set-up and improve recruitment and data collection.
-However, multi-centre RCTs require setting up many hospitals across a wide geographical area.
-It can therefore be time-consuming and costly for Trial Co-ordinators to conduct both visits on-site.
-Evidence from a single embedded RCT was that hospitals randomised to on-site monitoring visits compared with no visit did not statistically significantly improve participant recruitment or data collection (Lienard et al. 2006).
+We have often conducted the initial contact meeting on-site; although it could be undertaken remotely (via telephone/videoconference).
+The potential benefit of both the initial contact and SIV being on-site is to help foster a positive relationship between the trial team and site staff, expedite the timeliness with which sites are set-up and improve recruitment and data collection.
+However, in multi-centre RCTs it can be very time-consuming and costly for TCs to conduct both visits face-to-face for each site.
+Evidence from a single embedded RCT suggested that conducting on-site monitoring visits compared with no visit did not statistically significantly improve participant recruitment or data collection (Lienard et al. 2006).

-Given the limited evidence available and the increasing demand from commissioners of research for RCTs to be more efficient, we thought it was timely to explore whether we should undertake on-site or remote initial contact meetings when setting up hospitals embedded in the SWIFFT multi-centre, orthopaedic surgical trial (Dias et al. 2016).
-This study within a trial (SWAT) was registered as number 27 (ISRCTN 78899574) with the Northern Ireland Hub for Trials Methodology Research programme and the protocol is publically available on-line at their SWAT Repository Store.
-The objectives were to investigate whether an on-site visit compared with a remote meeting for the initial contact with hospitals had an effect on set-up times, recruitment and data collection.
-We also collected data to calculate the costs of these two approaches and explored the views of the collaborators at sites.
-This study will inform the feasibility of remote initial contact with a site and similar embedded trials to improve efficient trial conduct.
+Given the limited evidence available and the increasing demand from commissioners of research for more efficient RCTs, we decided to explore the feasibility of undertaking remote, rather than on-site, initial contact meetings when setting up hospitals.
+This study within a trial (SWAT) was embedded in the SWIFFT multi-centre, orthopaedic surgical trial (Dias et al. 2016) and was registered as number 27 (ISRCTN 78899574) with the Northern Ireland Hub for Trials Methodology Research programme.
+The protocol is publically available on-line at their SWAT Repository Store.
+The objectives were to investigate whether a remote meeting compared with an on-site visit was feasible for the initial contact with hospitals and to describe the effect on set-up times, recruitment, data collection and the costs of these two approaches.

 2. Methods